-Shutdown is required for maintenance or for replacement.
+Shutdown is required for maintenance or replacement.
 Shutdown of the mechanical bar screen is as follows:

-Disconnect, lock and tag power source before servicing.
-Failure to disconnect power source can result in fire, shock or serious injury.
-Follow ABCWUA LOTO (lock out, tag out) procedures.
-Refer to Appendix E.

-- 2. Select the OFF position with the Hand-Off-Auto (HOA) switch on the door of the Bar Screen Control Panel (BSCP). - 3.
+- 1. Disconnect, lock and tag the power source of the mechanical bar screen before servicing.
+Failure to disconnect the power source can result in fire, shock, or serious injury.
+Follow ABCWUA LOTO (lock out, tag out) procedures located in Appendix E. - 2.
+Select the OFF position with the HOA switch on the door of the BSCP. - 3.
 The 480V disconnect switch in the BSCP should be opened for complete shutdown.
-Note: If a breaker or disconnect switch (other than a 120V) for the equipment to be shut down is not in the OFF position, notify the shift supervisor, enter the event in the operator log, and generate a work order for a maintenance repair dispatch to have the switch(es) placed in the OFF position.
+Note: If a breaker or disconnect switch (other than a 120V) for the equipment to be shutdown is not in the OFF position, notify the shift supervisor, enter the event in the operator log, and generate a work order for a maintenance repair dispatch to have the switch(es) placed in the OFF position.